bugged-reality/ghzmdr.github.io/README.md

 ___
 ##### TODOs (like, definetly want them in!)

++ Change from sidebar to regular scroll and integrate media

 + A location / weather / mood widget.
 + SoundCloud custom player (for proper preloading and playback control)